evilpete/insteonrf/Doc/pkt_format.md

-## Extended Packet CRC ##
+### Extended Packet CRC ###

-Extended packets have a 2nd CRC, the checksum is based on the twos complement of the sum of byte 7 though 22 ( cmd byte, opt byte and data bytes )
+Extended packets have a 2nd CRC for the data payload at byte 22, the checksum is based on the twos complement of the sum of byte 7 though 21 ( cmd byte, opt byte and data bytes )

 the algorithm is :
->     For bytes 7 though 22:
+>     For bytes 7 though 21:
 >         take the sun of all the values
 >         take two's complement Operator ( 'flipping' the bits)
 >         logical AND with 0xFF ( for a single byte result )